India smartphone market to see 15-20% drop in Q2 amid lockdowns

-New Delhi, May 10 (IANS) Owing to the second Covid-19 wave and associated state-wide lockdowns, the country is likely to see a significant dip of 15-20 per cent in smartphone shipments in April-June period (Q2) 2021, a new report said on Monday.
+New Delhi: Owing to the second Covid-19 wave and associated state-wide lockdowns, the country is likely to see a significant dip of 15-20 per cent in smartphone shipments in April-June period (Q2) 2021, a new report said on Monday.

 Coupled with that, supply chain disruptions and component shortages will continue to test smartphone brands, according to market intelligence firm CMR.